thermofisher-jch/csd-inspector/README.md

+## Dependencies
+Install fabric on your machine: http://www.fabfile.org/installing.html

 ## Development

-Run `docker-compose up` from this directory.
+Run `fab dev` from this directory.

 ## Deployment

-Install fabric on your machine: http://www.fabfile.org/installing.html

 Commit and push your changes to this repository.